microsoft/PackageUploader/README.md

   - --version Display version information.

 ## Q & A

-Question: When will the tool start working with Flight branches? <br>
-Answer: We're working on this now and with the new iteration of the wrapper uploading to a flight should work.

-Question: Is this only for PC? <br>
-Answer: The naming of the action and config is only temporary - this will get changed later.
-All packages are supported: UWP, MSIXVC, XVC.

 Question: Can I use the API directly? <br>
 Answer: You may and documentation will be written however there will be no support.
 Please reference the document and the wrapper source for call patterns.